 We offer many educational opportunities for adults and children of all ages.
-On Sunday mornings we typically have about four different adult offerings, and classes for children and youth.
-On Wednesday evenings throughout the academic year we offer a parish family fellowship meal and educational programs for all.
+On Sunday mornings we typically have at least two different adult offerings, and classes for children and youth.
+On Wednesday evenings throughout the academic year we offer a parish family fellowship meal, Evening Prayer, and educational programs for children.
 There are also special youth activities on Sundays and Wednesday evenings, and various Bible studies for adults.

 Serving others in the name of Jesus Christ is important to us.
 Each Sunday morning we serve a free breakfast at 7:30 am for the homeless and others in need.
 We also have a clothing closet ministry, a prayer shawl ministry, a benevolent grant fund for non-profit organizations (the St. Francis Fund), and we participate in Habitat for Humanity, Valley Interfaith Promise (VIP) family hosting, and numerous other outreach endeavors.